An introduction to the GDK system and basic commands https://hds-sandbox.github.io/GDKworkshops

 and faststorage

-Log into the cluster
+First of all, log into the cluster

 Tip

-Use the up key on the terminal to find the commands you used previously, and press enter when you find the login command
+Use the arrow up key on the terminal to find the commands you used previously, and press enter when you find the login command

 or equivalently /home/username/

 .
-Your prompt will show something like this:
+Your prompt will look like this:

-which follows the format
+which follows the format [username@node current_folder].

 Try to create an empty file now with